Skip to content

 Energy Leak

-A break in posture or alignment that causes power to be dissipated before reaching its target.
+A break in posture that causes power to be dissipated before the target.

 (Definition Only)